 The simplest approach to powering HeNe tubes is often to purchase this type of power supply, either new or (more likely) surplus.
 With a little bit of searching, they are readily available at attractive prices.
-Manufacturers include Laser Drive, Power Technology, and Melles Griot.
+Manufacturers include Laser Drive (now part of Martek Power), Power Technology, and Melles Griot.
 Aerotech used to make these as well but has since gotten out of the HeNe laser business (but you may still find their HeNe tubes and power supplies from surplus sources).

-Cost may be anywhere from $10 to $100 or more depending on power capability, whether it is new or surplus, and other factors.
+Cost may be anywhere from $10 to $200 or more depending on power capability, whether it is new or surplus, and other factors.
 Typical surplus prices are $10 to $35 for a unit capable of powering a .5 to 2 mW HeNe tube and $25 to $100 for one suitable for a HeNe tube up to about 5 mW.
-Such power supplies (and HeNe tubes to go with them) may even be offered by private individuals on the Internet, possibly at even lower prices.
+Such power supplies (and HeNe tubes to go with them) may even be offered by private individuals on eBay and elsewhere, possibly at even lower prices.
 Of course, the usage history, quality, and reliability (of both the equipment as well as the seller) from such sources may be unknown.

 The basic power supply specs will include the HeNe tube current and voltage compliance range.
 The total voltage across your tube and ballast resistor at the operating tube current must fall within this range.
 Since many of these bricks are set for a fixed current and may not have any user accessible adjustments (that is, without using a jack-hammer), the power supply and HeNe tube current specs must be fairly closely matched.
 Look for types with an adjustable current setting if possible.
 (Even if the specs or sticker on the unit show a fixed current, there may actually be an adjustment that is either obvious or protected by a removable plug since it is quite likely that the manufacturer fabricates and pots one type module that can be tweaked for a range of currents to reduce the need for separate inventory.
 However, without confirmation from the manufacturer, there is no way to know for sure whether adjusting it far from the specified current is acceptable and doesn't result in excessive stress on the supply's circuitry.)
 Some may be jumpered for 2 or more fixed current settings.